Camp Latham: History

 In early October 1862 several newspapers reported that "The troops stationed at Camp Latham have been removed to San Pedro for Winter quarters.
-Two companies of cavalry, under Colonel Evans, now at Owens river, are to be stationed at Visalia."
+Two companies of cavalry, under Colonel Evans, now at Owens river, are to be stationed at Visalia [Camp Babbitt]."
 The troops never returned to Camp Latham, and the San Pedro post, then called Camp Drum, later became the still-extant Drum Barracks.

+No trace remains today of Camp Latham but for many years there stood "the ruins of an old brick oven" built just outside the camp to provide bread for the soldiers.
+The oven was a relic of Louis Mesmer's bakery operation on the site, built when the Alsatian immigrant won the contract to supply Camp Latham with bread.
+Louis Mesmer later purchased large parts of Rancho La Ballona, and was involved in the failed attempt to create a Port Ballona harbor.
+Mesmer's son and heir Joseph Mesmer later sold his holdings in the area to one Mr. Howard Hughes, who used the land for his Hughes Airport.
+Following Hughes' death in 1976, the land has since been developed into the Playa Vista neighborhood.

 Description

-In October 1861 a Camp Latham soldier writing in the Daily Alta California expressed a desire for newspapers, and for good horses from Los Angeles (they currently had none), and provided this description of the site:
+In October 1861 a Camp Latham soldier wrote the Daily Alta California expressing a desire for newspapers, and for good horses from Los Angeles (they currently had none), and provided this description of the site:

 Sgt.
 Owen of the San Jose Volunteers wrote his mother, "Camp Latham is a fine spot, seven miles from Los Angeles, bounded by high, rough old mountains on the North—hills, and a perfect love of a brook to the South—sea on the West, and on the East, hills and forests."

-On January 6, 1862 a "Letter from Camp Latham" was published in the Sacramento Daily Union.
-Full of references to ancient military history and political speculation, the writer also described the conditions of the camp:
+On January 6, 1862 a "Letter from Camp Latham," dated to December 30, 1861, was published in the Sacramento Daily Union.
+The writer described the conditions of the camp: